HunterM26/cloud-linux-monitor/README.md

 # Cloud-Based Linux Server Performance Monitor

-**Course:** COP3604 – System Administration Using Unix
+**Course**: COP3604 – System Administration Using Unix
-**Student:** Hunter Mathews
+**Student**: Hunter Mathews
-**Instructor:** Professor Navarro
+**Instructor**: Professor Navarro
-**Project Type:** Solo
+**Project Type**: Solo

+---

 ## Overview

-This project is a custom monitoring solution for a remote Linux server hosted on Google Cloud.
-It simulates server load using `stress-ng`, collects key system metrics with a custom Python agent, and sends them through a named pipe.
-A GUI dashboard will eventually display the data in real-time and alert users if performance thresholds are crossed.
+This project is a custom-built monitoring system for a remote Linux server hosted on Google Cloud.
+It uses `stress-ng` to simulate system load and a Python-based agent to collect performance metrics.
+These metrics are passed through a named pipe and will be visualized using a real-time web-based GUI (Plotly Dash).
+Alerts will notify the user when performance crosses user-defined thresholds.

+---

 ## What’s Working So Far

-- Cloud VM set up and running Ubuntu 22.04 on Google Cloud
+- Google Cloud VM running Ubuntu 22.04
-- `stress-ng` load simulation targeting:
+- Simulated load using `stress-ng`, targeting:
   - CPU
   - Memory
   - Disk
   - I/O
   - Matrix operations
-- `agent.py` collects:
+- `agent.py` script collects:
   - CPU usage
   - RAM usage
   - Disk usage
   - Network usage
   - Load average
-- Agent writes output to `/tmp/sysmetrics.pipe` (named pipe)
+- Agent writes formatted output to `/tmp/sysmetrics.pipe` (named pipe)
-- Agent runs as a systemd service under a dedicated user (`auser`)
+- Agent runs as a `systemd` service under a dedicated user (`auser`)
-- Agent restarts automatically on failure
+- Agent auto-restarts on failure via `systemd`
+- `stress.sh` script runs automated `stress-ng` tests in a loop
+- `stress.sh` is configured as a `systemd` service
-- Project organized with Git and pushed to GitHub
+- Git repo initialized and actively used for version control

+---

 ## Still in Progress

-- Cron job to restart the agent if it fails
+- Cron job to ensure agent restarts if it fails unexpectedly
-- GUI dashboard (Tkinter or Plotly) to visualize real-time data
+- Web-based dashboard using Plotly Dash for live data visualization
+- Historical metric tracking
-- Historical tracking and basic alert system (color or popup)
+- Threshold alert system (color changes or popups)
-- Multi-server dashboard support
+- Ability to select and monitor multiple servers
-- Threshold settings UI
+- Adjustable threshold settings through the dashboard
-- API/IP restriction via firewall or VPC config
+- Restrict dashboard access by IP using firewall/VPC rules

+---

 ## Project Folder Structure
 cloud-linux-monitor/
-  agent/
+├── agent/
-    agent.py
+│ ├── agent.py
-    agent.service
+│ └── agent.service
-  stress/
+├── stress/
-    stress.sh
+│ └── stress.sh
-  dashboard/
+├── dashboard/
-    dashboard.py
+│ └── dashboard.py
-  README.md
+└── README.md

+---

 ## How to Use It

-Start the monitoring agent:
+### Start the monitoring agent:
 sudo systemctl start agent.service

-Check if it’s running:
+### Check that agent is running
 sudo systemctl status agent.service

-View real-time system metrics:
+### View live system metrics from pipe
-  cat /tmp/sysmetrics.pipe
+cat /tmp/stsmetrics.pipe

+### Start stress generator
+sudo systemctl start stress.service

+### Check if stress script is running
+sudo systemctl status stress.service

+### Run dashboard

+---

 ## Notes

-Development is ongoing.
-The project currently meets several of the main requirements, with additional dashboard and automation features being built ahead of the in-class review.
+7/16/2025
+    The backend is complete and working, working on web-based GUI for monitoring functionalilty (currently have the code working, working on web-based format)